-Abstract: We introduce a multimodal deep learning framework, Prescriptive Neural Networks (PNNs), that combines ideas from optimization and machine learning, and is, to the best of our knowledge, the first prescriptive method to handle multimodal data.
+Abstract: We introduce a multimodal deep learning framework, Prescriptive Neural Networks (PNNs), that combines ideas from optimization and machine learning to perform treatment recommendation, and that, to the best of our knowledge, is among the first prescriptive approaches tested with both structured and unstructured data within a unified model.
 The PNN is a feedforward neural network trained on embeddings to output an outcome-optimizing prescription.
-In two real-world multimodal datasets, we demonstrate that PNNs prescribe treatments that are able to greatly improve estimated outcomes in transcatheter aortic valve replacement (TAVR) procedures by reducing estimated postoperative complication rates by over 40\% and in liver trauma injuries by reducing estimated mortality rates by 25\%.
+In two real-world multimodal datasets, we demonstrate that PNNs prescribe treatments that are able to greatly improve estimated outcome rewards; by over 40% in transcatheter aortic valve replacement (TAVR) procedures and by 25% in liver trauma injuries.
 In four real-world, unimodal tabular datasets, we demonstrate that PNNs outperform or perform comparably to other well-known, state-of-the-art prescriptive models; importantly, on tabular datasets, we also recover interpretability through knowledge distillation, fitting interpretable Optimal Classification Tree models onto the PNN prescriptions as classification targets, which is critical for many real-world applications.
 Finally, we demonstrate that our multimodal PNN models achieve stability across randomized data splits comparable to other prescriptive methods and produce realistic prescriptions across the different datasets.

 Submission Length: Long submission (more than 12 pages of main content)